-- Formula-based analysis, which uses a simple formula to calculate average risk impact for each risk by using minimum, maximum, and most likely cost and schedule impacts. - Monte Carlo simulation, which uses specialized software for Monte Carlo simulation of expected cost and schedule impacts for each risk to obtain a range of aggregate risk values along with their probabilities.
+- Formula-based analysis using a simple formula to calculate average risk impact using minimum, maximum and most likely cost and schedule impacts; - Monte Carlo simulation using specialized software for Monte Carlo simulation of expected cost and schedule impacts to get a range of aggregate risk values along with their probabilities.

-A risk workshop is an effective tool for gaining expert insight into the quantification of risk probability and potential impact.
-Quantitative risk analysis allows an agency to conduct a VfM assessment during the preprocurement phase, as well as after bids are received.
+A risk workshop is an effective tool for gaining expert input into the quantification of risk probability and potential impact.
+Quantitative risk analysis allows an agency to carry out a Value for Money (VfM) assessment during the pre-procurement phase, as well as after bids is received.
 A quantitative risk analysis may also be helpful in developing key contract terms.

-The approaches used by Virginia DOT for quantitative analysis are discussed in the following sections.
+The approaches used by the Virginia DOT for quantitative analysis are discussed in the following sections.